 Action 5A Strengthen relationships and partner with the Lake Washington School District to work collaboratively on effective strategies to increase student safety during transportation to and from school.
-(Planning) Action 5B Develop and/or update Redmond municipal codes to include traffic mitigation plans for individual schools and school zones within Redmond, including compliance procedures.
-(Planning) Action 5C Continue to manage and promote the Redmond SchoolPool program through partnerships with King County Metro.
-(Planning) Action 5D Develop a Safe Routes to School plan in conjunction with King County Metro's SchoolPool funding.
-(Planning) Action 5E Apply for WSDOT Safe Routes to School grants to enact projects and pilot programs to enhance student safety near schools and encourage a greater number of students (and their families) to walk and bike to school.
-(Planning, Public Works) Action 5F Continue to utilize Parent Teacher Student Association (PTSA) and school support for existing programs and to develop opportunities for student and/or youth lead leadership of Safe Routes efforts.
-(Planning) Action 5G Coordinate with CIP efforts to ensure that school safety related projects are sufficiently prioritized in the project matrix.
-(Planning, Public Works) Action 5H Network and develop working relationships with other organizations such as Safe Routes to School or Partnership and nearby jurisdictions that have experience with similar programs to apply lessons learned and increase efficacy of safe routes to school efforts.
-(Planning) Action 5I Establish a bicycle education curriculum in Redmond schools that is in alignment with Washington State's Statewide School-Based Bicycle Education Program and addresses e-bike safety and regulations.
-(Planning)
+Action 5B Develop and/or update Redmond municipal codes to include traffic mitigation plans for individual schools and school zones within Redmond, including compliance procedures.
+Action 5C Continue to manage and promote the Redmond SchoolPool program through partnerships with King County Metro.
+Action 5D Develop a three-year SchoolPool plan in conjunction with King County Metro's SchoolPool funding.
+Action 5E Apply for WSDOT Safe Routes to School grants to enact projects and pilot programs to enhance student safety near schools and encourage a greater number of students (and their families) to walk and bike to school.
+Action 5F Continue to utilize Parent Teacher Student Association (PTSA) and school support for existing programs and to develop opportunities for student and/or youth lead leadership of Safe Routes efforts.
+Action 5G Coordinate with CIP efforts to ensure that school safety related projects are sufficiently prioritized in the project matrix.
+Action 5H Network and develop working relationships with other organizations such as Safe Routes to School or nearby jurisdictions that have experience with similar programs to apply lessons learned and increase efficacy of safe routes to school efforts.
+Action 5I Establish a bicycle education curriculum in Redmond schools that is in alignment with Washington State's Statewide School-Based Bicycle Education Program and includes e-bike safety and regulations.